 It’s also much easier to calculate overtime and give incremental raises.

-Only downside with hourly pay is poor performing workers can take longer on jobs and lose you money.
+The only downside with hourly pay is that poor performing workers can take longer on jobs, causing you to lose money.

 You MUST have a way to make sure your employees are being efficient.
 Hold your cleaners accountable for getting jobs done within budgeted time.

 Otherwise, sooner or later, your hourly pay employees will milk the clock.

 Paying per job offers a solution to this problem.